TroisLiu/google_patent_scraper/README.md

 # Patent Scraper
 A python package to scrape patents from 'https://patents.google.com/'.
 The package is made up of a single python class, scraper_class.
 This scraper can be used both to retreive parsed html of a single patents page or a list of patents.

+(* is added on July.
+2021)

 The following elements are always returned by the scraper class: